amalhotra5/DoorLatch/readme.txt

 * Clone the directory
 * Run the following command on windows cygwin or linux terminal g++ -std=c++11 -W -Wall main.cpp

-/***************************************************************
-There are 2 test cases for the driver class(main).
+There is also a compiled executable provided in the exe folder /*************************************************************** There are 2 test cases for the driver class(main).
 In first, the sensor senses the DANGER LEVEL and Opens the Door Latch by